-- 26.1 The Board shall consist of: - a) Nine (9) Directors, including the Chair of the Board, elected by the Members, including a minimum of two (2) men and two (2) women; and - b) up to one (1) Director appointed by the Directors elected in subparagraph a). - 26.2 All Directors, within thirty (30) days of taking office, shall divest themselves of any role within a Member that could create a conflict of interest with their duties as a Director including, without limitation, any person, affiliated with or associated with, in any capacity whatsoever, any Club, team, league, Hockey Canada School With Residence, Hockey Canada Accredited School or similar entity participating in games or activities of any kind sponsored or organized by Hockey Canada or any of its Members.
+- 26.1 The Board shall consist of a number of Directors between the minimum and maximum number of Directors specified in the Articles provided that: - a) The number of elected Directors will be fixed by Ordinary Resolution of the Members; - b) The Board's composition shall not include more than sixty percent (60%) representation of the same gender identity.
+If a Board vacancy occurs or the Members fail to elect the number of Directors fixed under subsection (a), resulting in the Board's composition including more than 60% representation of the same gender identity, the Board and the Members shall make reasonable efforts to fill the vacancy or elected position promptly, and the Board may continue to conduct business while the process to fill that vacancy or elected position is ongoing. - c) The Board may appoint Directors within the legal limits imposed by the Act provided that the total number of elected and appointed Directors does not exceed the maximum number of Directors specified in the Articles. - 26.2 All Directors, within thirty (30) days of taking office, shall divest themselves of any active executive position within a Member organization including, without limitation, a position on the board of directors of that Member, or any executive position within a Club, league or team.
 Any person seeking election as a Director shall declare any conflict of interest in advance of election, in accordance with Hockey Canada's Conflict of Interest Policy. - 26.3 No Director may be a paid employee of Hockey Canada or of a Member or of a Partner. - 26.4 In order to qualify to become or act as a Director, an individual must: - a) be a citizen or permanent resident of Canada; - b) be at least eighteen (18) years of age; - c) not be an undischarged bankrupt; - d) have the capacity under law to contract; - e) not have been declared incapable by a court in Canada or in another country. - 26.5 A Special Resolution passed by the Members is required to increase or decrease the number of Directors set out in By-Law 26.1.